Join me on my travels around the world

 Following an anti-clockwise route, which is the usual direction of journey for most visitors at USS due to the layout and location of the major thrill rides within the park, our next area is New York, which is designed in a postmodern style, with significant NYC landmarks dotted around such as neon lights, sewers, yellow taxis and black-and-white police vehicles, as well as various sidewalks.
 The New York area of USS is also home to two major attractions: “Lights!
 Camera!
 Action!
 Hosted by Steven Spielberg”, which is a special effects stageshow mimicking the effects of a hurricane about the hit NYC, and “Sesame Street Spaghetti Space Chase”, which is the newest attraction currently open at USS.
 It is themed on the popular American kids tv show, Sesame Street, and is a nice indoor dark ride for the whole family.
 There are also frequent live performances in New York throughout the day, which can get very loud.
 Like Hollywood, New York is almost entirely undercover, and as such can get very crowded during one of Singapore’s incessant tropical monsoons.

-However, despite these noisy rollercoasters dominating the skyline, Sci-Fi City is perhaps now best known for “Transformers: The Ride”, which is a 4D dark ride simulator, based on the successful Michael Bay Transformers films.
+However, Sci-Fi City is perhaps now best known for “Transformers: The Ride”, which is a 4D dark ride simulator, based on the successful Michael Bay Transformers films.
 There is a comparable attraction at other Universal Parks, notably The Amazing Spider-Man ride, although that attraction is based on the comics, not the films (neither the Sam Raimi originals or the recent reboot).
 Riding Transformers is a fantastic experience and could very well be the highlight of your trip to USS!

 Take a specific tour of Sci-Fi City here: